ihh/bracery/README.md

 - `&name` refers to a core library function or macro
 - `~name` refers to a user extension (local or remote)
 - `#name#` means "expand variable `$name`, or fall back to calling user extension `~name` if variable `$name` is not defined"

+## Limits on program complexity

+Bracery was designed to be run on unfiltered user input.
+Since it is capable of general programming, it must also include configurable constraints on the amount of resources a program is allowed to consume, otherwise a user program could easily send it into an infinite loop or otherwise hog CPU.

+The main constraints that Bracery enforces are maximum parse tree depth, parse tree node count, recursion depth, and output length.
+For the `&parse` function, constraints on the parsed sequence and subsequence lengths are also enforced.

 ## Comparison with Tracery